History modes#

 Note that, since the full mode is the default one, this configuration is optional.

-You can then verify that your history mode is set to full by using the checkpoint RPC.
+You can then verify that your history mode is set to full by using the following RPC.

-In full mode, the savepoint is the last block which contains its metadata.
+In full mode, the savepoint is the last block which contains its context and metadata.
 The caboose is the last known block which is pruned (that contains partial data).

 To run a rolling node you can either use the command line arguments: